 The castle has attempted to provide disability access to the castle, with ramps and stairlifts, but the steep climb from the city centre along cobbled streets makes it challenging to get there.
 The toilets are of an acceptable level, and there are baby facilities.

 The excellent vantage point of Castelo de Sao Jorge high above the River Tejo made it a prime defensive position and the site has been used since the Roman era.
 The reconstructed castle and battlements that can be viewed today are based on the layout from the 11th century and the introduction of Christianity to Portugal, as part of the second crusade.
 Before 1147 Lisbon was an important Moorish trading port with strong ties to North African heartland.

-Afonso Henriques claimed the crown of Portugal and sensing a counter attack from the Moors built the Castelo de Sao Jorge high on the defensive position.
-The fear of counter attack was incorporate into the design of the original castle, with the citadel the last line of defense.
+Afonso Henriques claimed the crown of Portugal and sensing a counter-attack from the Moors built the Castelo de Sao Jorge high on the defensive position.
+The fear of counterattack was incorporate into the design of the original castle, with the citadel the last line of defence.
 Successive kings of Portugal strengthened the defensive capabilities of Castelo de Sao Jorge to improve the survival chances of a frontal attack or extended siege.

 The walls, cellars and wells were upgraded to withstand long sieges and defensive fortifications improved to make access difficult.
-The gradient leading to the main entrance was increased and a sharp 180 degree corner included preventing deployment of battering rams or cavalry charges.
-Other features which can still be found within the castle included; traitor gates, false doors and the entire surface stepped to provide maximum protection for defenders.
+The gradient leading to the main entrance was increased and a sharp 180-degree corner included preventing deployment of battering rams or cavalry charges.
+Other features which can still be found within the castle included; traitor gates, false doors and the entire surface with steps to provide maximum protection for defenders.